Nothing Compares 2 U: Retrospective

-Prince version
+Prince versions

-Prince released his own rendition of "Nothing Compares 2 U", with Rosie Gaines on guest vocals.
-This live version of the song was included on his 1993 compilation album The Hits/The B-Sides.
-This version reached number seven on the US Bubbling Under Hot 100 chart in 1993 and number 66 on the US Hot R&B/Hip-Hop Songs chart in the Billboard issue dated 15 January 1994.
-Following Prince's death in 2016, the live recording with Rosie Gaines, peaked at number 43 on the US Digital Songs Sales chart and number 31 on the US R&B/Hip-Hop Digital Song Sales chart.
+In 1993, Prince released a live version of "Nothing Compares 2 U", with Rosie Gaines on guest vocals, on his compilation album The Hits/The B-Sides.
+This version reached number seven on the US Bubbling Under Hot 100 chart in 1993 and number 66 on the US Hot R&B/Hip-Hop Songs chart in the Billboard issue dated January 15, 1994.
+Following Prince's death in 2016, this version reached number 43 on the US Digital Songs Sales chart and number 31 on the US R&B/Hip-Hop Digital Song Sales chart.
+Prince also released other live versions of the song on his concert film Rave Un2 the Year 2000, and on his 2002 live album One Nite Alone...
+Live!.

-Prince's original 1984 recording of the song was not released until 2018, when it was issued as a single by Warner Bros.
+Prince's 1984 demo (albeit in newly mixed form by Tony Maserati) was released as a single in 2018 by Warner Bros.
 Records in conjunction with his estate.
-In addition, the Prince version was given its own music video, released in conjunction with the studio recording on 19 April 2018; the video consists of edited rehearsal footage shot in the summer of 1984.
-Prince's 1984 original recording peaked at number 21 on the US Hot R&B Songs chart and number 8 on the US R&B Digital Song Sales chart in 2018.
-The song was later included as the final track on Prince's 2019 posthumous compilation Originals, which contains a multitude of demo recordings Prince had made for other artists such as the Bangles and Kenny Rogers.
+It was accompanied by a music video, consisting of edited rehearsal footage shot in mid-1984.
+The single reached number 21 on the US Hot R&B Songs chart and number eight on the US R&B Digital Song Sales chart in 2018.
+It was included as the final track on Prince's 2019 posthumous compilation Originals.